 The Company has an equity plan which allows for the granting of stock options to its employees, directors and consultants for a fixed number of shares with an exercise price equal to the fair value of the shares at date of grant.
 The Company measures the cost of services received in exchange for an award of equity instruments based on the fair value of the award.
-For employees and directors, the fair value of the award is measured on the grant date and for non-employees, the fair value of the award is generally re-measured on interim financial reporting dates until the service period is complete.
+For employees and directors, the fair value of the award is generally re-measured on interim financial reporting dates until the service period is complete.
 The fair value amount is then recognized over the period during which services are required to be provided in exchange for the award, usually the vesting period.